google/WebFundamentals/src/site/the-essentials/multi-device-layouts/rwd-patterns/index.markdown

 {% endlink_sample %}

-Rather than stacking content vertically, this sample hides two of the content divs off screen by using a transform: translate(-250px, 0).
+Rather than stacking content vertically, this sample hides two of the content `div`s off screen by using a `transform: translate(-250px, 0)`.
 JavaScript is used to show the divs by adding an open class to the element to make visible.
 As the screen gets wider, the off-screen positioning is removed from the elements and they're shown within the visible viewport.

-Note in this sample, Safari for iOS6 and Android Browser do not support the `flex-flow: row nowrap` feature of `flexbox`, so we’ve had to fallback to absolute positioning.
+Note in this sample, Safari for iOS 6 and Android Browser do not support the `flex-flow: row nowrap` feature of `flexbox`, so we’ve had to fallback to absolute positioning.